Constraining the AGN luminosity function from JWST with the X-ray Background: Acknowledgements

 \section{Acknowledgements}

 HP's research is supported by the Swiss National Science Foundation via Ambizione Grant PZ00P2\_179934.
 The work of AL is supported in part by the Black Hole Initiative, which is funded by grants from the JTF and GBMF.
-We thank Richard Ellis, Andrea Ferrara and Pascal Oesch for comments on an earlier version of the manuscript.
+We thank Richard Ellis, Andrea Ferrara and Pascal Oesch for comments on an earlier version of the manuscript, {and the referee for a helpful report.}

 \aj{AJ} \araa{ARA\&A} \apj{ApJ} \apjl{ApJ} \apjs{ApJS} \ao{Appl.Optics} \apss{Ap\&SS} \aap{A\&A} \aapr{A\&A~Rev.} \aaps{A\&AS} \azh{AZh} \baas{BAAS} \jcap{JCAP} \jrasc{JRASC} \memras{MmRAS} \na{New Astronomy} \nat{Nature} \mnras{MNRAS} \pra{Phys.Rev.A} \prb{Phys.Rev.B} \prc{Phys.Rev.C} \prd{Phys.Rev.D} \prl{Phys.Rev.Lett} \pasp{PASP} \pasj{PASJ} \physrep{Phys.
 Repts.} \qjras{QJRAS} \skytel{S\&T} \solphys{Solar~Phys.} \sovast{Soviet~Ast.} \ssr{Space~Sci.Rev.} \zap{ZAp} \astap=\aap \apjlett=\apjl \apjsupp=\apjs